🧑🌾ERC20 Campaigns and Applications

 This notably applies to:

-• lending and borrowing protocols that emit receipt and debt tokens (i.e., ERC20 tokens) when users lend and borrow: lenders can be rewarded based on how much they lend over time or borrowers based on how much they borrow relatively to others
+• lending and borrowing protocols that emit receipt and debt tokens (i.e., ERC20 tokens) when users lend and borrow: lenders can be rewarded based on how much they lend over time, or borrowers based on how much they borrow relative to others

 Not all lending and borrowing protocols issue ERC20 receipt or debt tokens when you borrow from them.
 These protocols require a custom integration within Merkl.
 You can find more details on these dedicated lending and borrowing campaigns here.